awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configuration-for-profiling.md

 # Configure Debugger Using Amazon SageMaker Python SDK<a name="debugger-configuration-for-profiling"></a>

-To configure Debugger to profile your training job and resource utilization, use [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) and specify Debugger\-specific parameters while constructing SageMaker estimators\.
-There are two parameters you need to configure: `profiler_config` and `rules`\.

-**Note**
-By default, SageMaker Debugger monitors and debugs SageMaker training jobs without any Debugger\-specific parameters configured in SageMaker estimators\.
-SageMaker Debugger collects system metrics every 500 milliseconds and basic output tensors \(scalar outputs such as loss and accuracy\) every 500 steps\.
-It also runs the `ProfilerReport` rule to analyze the system metrics and aggregate the Studio Debugger insights dashboard and a profiling report\.
-Debugger saves the output data in your secured S3 bucket\.
+By default, SageMaker Debugger monitors resource utilization metrics, such as CPU utilization, GPU utilization, GPU memory utilization, Network, and I/O wait time, of all SageMaker training jobs submitted using the SageMaker Python SDK\.
+SageMaker Debugger collects these resource utilization metrics every 500 milliseconds\.
+You don't need to make any additional changes in your code, training script, or job launcher for basic resource utilization tracking purposes\.
+If you want to check the visualization of the resource utilization metrics of your training job in SageMaker Studio, you can jump onto the [Amazon SageMaker Debugger UI in Amazon SageMaker Studio Experiments](debugger-on-studio.md)\.

+If you want to change settings for profiling , you can specify Debugger\-specific parameters while creating a SageMaker training job launcher using SageMaker Python SDK, AWS SDK for Python \(Boto3\), or AWS Command Line Interface \(CLI\)\.
+In this guide, we focus on how to change profiling options using the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\.
+There are two parameters in the [SageMaker estimator classes](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html): `profiler_config` for changing the profiler settings, and `rules` for activating additional analysis tools\.

 **Important**
-To use the new SageMaker Debugger features, you need to upgrade the SageMaker Python SDK and the `SMDebug` client library\.
+To use the latest SageMaker Debugger features, you need to upgrade the SageMaker Python SDK and the `SMDebug` client library\.
 In your iPython kernel, Jupyter Notebook, or JupyterLab environment, run the following code to install the latest versions of the libraries and restart the kernel\.

 ```
 import sys